RemiBou/remibou.github.io/_posts/2018-6-28-Google-OAuth-with-Blazor-21.md

 ```

 - The token is not a parameter of the action as there could be many providers, the GET parameters will be read by the signInManager in the httpcontext directly.
-- We still have to create a local account for this user, so we redirect him to "/account/externalLogin" if he doesn't have one yet (he'll enter his user name).
-The user account will be created at this time.
+- We still have to create a local account for this user, so we redirect him to "/account/externalLogin".
+The user account in our db will be created at this time.
 - If the user is logged in, we can redirect him to the homepage, the property User in our Controller will be filled with his informations.

 ## Account creation

-This step is build with a razor page like this
+This step is built with a razor page like this

 ```cs
 @page "/account/externalLogin"